 Home › Forums › Phimosis, Frenulum breve, Circumcision, Foreskin retraction › foreskin adherence?

-This topic contains 3 replies, has 1 voice, and was last updated by Jim 2 months, 1 week ago.
+- This topic has 3 replies, 1 voice, and was last updated 7 months, 3 weeks ago by Jim.

 As a young adult I realized I had being suffering from a phimosis probably from many years.
 Several months of stretching did the trick though.